 About the Book: A thrilling journey into the spiritual, scientific and sometimes threatened world of dolphins.
 Based on Susan Casey’s bestselling adult work Voices in the Ocean: A Journey into the Wild and Haunting World of Dolphins, this young readers adaptation, which includes an 8-page photo insert, explores the extraordinary world of dolphins in an interesting and accessible format that engages as well as entertains.
 Inspired by an encounter with a pod of spinner dolphins off the coast of Maui, author Susan Casey embarked on a two-year global adventure to study these remarkable beings.
 Casey details the extraordinary connection between dolphins and humans, including shared characteristics such as capacity for emotion, playfulness, sociability, and intelligence, the sophisticated navigation ability innate in dolphins, and the dangers they face from people who aim to profit by putting them in captivity or far worse.

-Thank you Penguin Books – Delcorte Press for sending me a copy of The Whole Thing Together.
+Thank you Delcorte Books for Young Readers for sending me a copy of Dolphins Voices in the Ocean.
 All thoughts and opinions are my own and not influenced by the free book.